rnpbr/opennetworking-docs/docs/en/Laboratórios/ospf-lab/index.md

      4. In **File** Select: ```Juniper/<image>/OSPF.jinja2```]

     !!! warning "Attention"
-        Pay attention to the device image, as the configuration templates are created in different ways for each type of image
+        Pay attention to the device image, as configuration templates are created differently for each type of image.

 3. :material-link-variant: **Associating Templates to Devices:**
-      1. In your Netbox, go to **Devices > Devices**.
+      1. In your Netbox, access **Devices > Devices**.
       2. Select the device you want to associate with the template and click **edit**.
       3. In the Management category, in **Configuration Template** select the name of the template defined in step **2.2**.
       4. Save the changes.